About

 For Creators

 Music today is meant to be shared.
 With built-in record-and-publish features, you can instantly capture your performance and share covers or originals on platforms like TikTok and YouTube.
+Don’t worry about copyright issues, with your subscription to Karakover, you have also acquired all necessary copyrights.
 Turn a practice session into content.
 Turn a jam into your next viral post.

 Community & Growth